I’m a big fan of reflecting on the previous year and setting goals and intentions for the new one. I also choose a Word

-I am committed to eating clean this coming year, starting with the 21 Day Meal Plan (@myadventuretofit on Instagram).
-I may document my food and journey on Instagram as well (@breathe.and.reboot.)
-Oh and I’m doing #dryjanuary for the first time.
+I am committed to eating cleaner this coming year.
+I’m also doing #dryjanuary for the first time.
 I have never done dry anything other than during my pregnancy.
 Anyone who knows me know that I love my wine, so this should be interesting.

 Redefining Myself in My 40s

 I turned 45 in July.
 Until now, I’ve never given much thought to aging.
 But suddenly, I seem to be obsessed with aging on my terms.